hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

 Additionally, there are some optional configurations that you'll likely have to modify as well:

+* `format` (string) - Either "ovf", "ova" or "vmx", this specifies the output format of the exported virtual machine.
+This defaults to "ovf".

 * `remote_datastore` - The path to the datastore where the VM will be stored on the ESXi machine.